 Hours & Admission

-Highlands Botanical Garden is open from sunrise to sunset and is free of charge.
+The Highlands Botanical Garden is open from sunrise to sunset and is free of charge.
 See below to view an online PDF of our trails and display gardens.

 1) The Highlands Nature Center (930 Horse Cove Road): Visitors wishing to visit the Nature Center should park behind the Nature Center or at the Sunset Rock parking area across the street.
 Follow the path behind the Nature Center along the margin of the Amphitheater to the Woodland Way trail.
 Continue down the trail and stone steps and walkway to the main Botanical Garden entrance a short distance up on your right.